bridge-club/bridge-bot/README.md

 ## Get involved

-If you can write code, feel free to contribute.
-If you want to make suggestions about functionality, those are also welcome.
+If you can write code, feel free to contribute some.
+If you want to make suggestions about functionality, those are also very welcome.

 ## TODO: